-Update?
-Yeah, well, this page has been static since I barfed it up a couple of years ago, so I thought it was time to revisit some things.
-Not going to change my original statements, just give my "current" perspective.
+I occasionally update this page or add new content on no predetermined schedule, just whenever I feel like doing so.
+Not always going to change my original statements and may just give my "current" perspective as "updates".
 Most importantly, I welcome correction of any facts which I cite on this page.
+Comments also welcome.
 My opinions and experiences are my own.

 Pension reform in Illinois